CDLUC3/ezid/templates/doc/apidoc.2.rst

-If the identifier's preferred metadata profile is "crossref", EZID automatically creates a DataCite Metadata Scheme record from the Crossref deposit metadata to satisfy DOI metadata requirements (recall `Metadata requirements & mapping`_ above).
+If the identifier's preferred metadata profile is "crossref", EZID automatically creates a DataCite Metadata Scheme record from the Crossref deposit metadata for display and search purposes.
 Where conversion values are missing (e.g., a journal does not have a creator) EZID supplies the code "(:unav)".
 This automatic conversion can be overriden by supplying an entire DataCite Metadata Scheme XML record as the value of the "datacite" element (see `Profile "datacite"`_ above).
-Additionally, individual DataCite elements (e.g., "datacite.title")
-may be specified to override selected portions of the automatic conversion.
+Additionally, individual DataCite elements (e.g., "datacite.title") may be specified to override selected portions of the automatic conversion.

 Putting it all together, uploaded metadata in a Crossref registration request will resemble: